replicatedhq/kurl.sh/src/markdown-pages/create-installer/host-preflights/disk-usage.md

               when: "available < 10Gi"
               message: The disk containing directory /var/lib/kubelet has less than 10Gi of disk space available
           - pass:
-              message: The disk containing directory /var/lib/kubelet has at least 10Gi of disk space available and is not nearly full
+              message: The disk containing directory /var/lib/kubelet has at least 30Gi of total space, has at least 10Gi of disk space available, and is less than 60% full
 ```